-Coyote’s teaching artists are professional artists, animators, chefs, music producers, welders, public artists, photographers, even lawyers and scientists.
+Coyote’s teaching artists are professional artists, animators, chefs, music producers, welders, spoken word artists, furniture makers, fashion designers, photographers, glassblowers, and more.

-JEMIL AZIZ a graduate of the Culinary Academy in Hyde Park, is from New Orleans and has been THE Cajun chef at Seattle restaurants, including The Taste of New Orleans.
+JEMIL AZIZ is from New Orleans and has been THE Cajun chef at Seattle restaurants, including The Taste of New Orleans.
 A popular instructor as well, he has been teaching culinary skills at the Blue Ribbon Cooking School since 1997.
-Summer 2012 he hits the road – serving his mouthwatering fare out of his Cajun food truck, Jemil’s Big Easy – joining the Seattle ‘s latest cool & hot food scene!
+Summer 2012 he hits the road – serving his mouthwatering fare out of his award-winning Cajun food truck, Jemil’s Big Easy – joining the Seattle‘s latest cool & hot food scene!

 RUBEN BARRON became hooked on magic as a 10-year-old.
 A professional magician since 1994, he performs at comedy clubs, trade shows, company or community events, and private affairs, even on the annual holiday train route to Leavenworth.
 He is also a popular magician for kids at parties or in schools where he captivates his audiences either performing for them or teaching them how to perform magic.
 He’s taught Coyote kids since 2009.